-- Assists program and other staff as needed.
+- Providing program support, as needed.

 - Other projects and duties as assigned.

 - Work area may be noisy on occasion (shared workspace).

 - The position requires manual dexterity/ability to perform repetitive tasks.